Power-of-Attorney Translations

 by POZENA Multilingual

-Power-of-Attorney is a document in which the principal submits a determination of will, thus authorizing a proxy - another person, persons or entity - to perform specific legal acts on their behalf.
-Such a document includes the principal and attorney identification, the subject of Power-of-Attorney (the scope of activities to be performed) and the principal's signature.
-As a rule, the duration or expiry of Power-of-Attorney is also given.
+A Power-of-Attorney is a document in which the principal submits a determination of will, thus authorizing a proxy—another person, persons or entity—to perform specific legal acts on their behalf.
+Such a document includes the principal and attorney identification, the subject of the Power-of-Attorney (the scope of activities to be performed) and the principal's signature.
+As a rule, the duration or expiry of the Power-of-Attorney is also given.

-Translations of power of attorney are a specific variation of legal translations.
+Power-of-attorney translations, part of POZENA's industry-specific translation servicesare a specific variation of legal translations.
 They require a perfect understanding of the countries' legal systems in which the original and translation languages are used.
 POZENA translators are specialists who update their knowledge of the legal regulations in Poland and the country where the power of attorney document was drawn up.
 Their work results in thoroughly reliable translations while maintaining the highest substantive and linguistic standards.

 There are powers of attorney that a notary must draw up.
 In such cases, we offer sworn translations that officially confirm their compliance with the original text.